opendr-eu/opendr/projects/simulation/human_model_generation/demos/README.md

 # Human Model Generation Demos

-This folder contains a jupyter notebook demo that demonstrates various parts of the functionality provided by the Human Model Generation module provided by OpenDR.
+This folder contains a jupyter notebook demo that demonstrates the various functionalities of the Human Model Generation module provided by OpenDR.

 More specifically, the ```demo/inference_tutorial.ipynb```  is a step-by-step tutorial on how to: